samcchin/autorev/README.md

 #### Technicians
-A Technician is defined as an employee of CarCar that is assigned to an appointment to service a car.
+A Technician is defined as an employee of AutoRev that is assigned to an appointment to service a car.

 **APIs to send and view data**